Manchester Attractions You Should Not Miss

-The architecture you encounter in Manchester demonstrates a rich variety of architectural styles.
+The architecture you encounter in Manchester demonstrates a wide variety of architectural styles.

-Manchester offers a vast display of 19th and early 20th-century building styles; including Palazzo, Neo-Gothic, Edwardian baroque, Venetian Gothic, Art Deco, Art Nouveau, and Neo-Classical.
+Manchester offers a vast display of 19th and early 20th-century building styles including:

-I certainly am not an expert on architectural styles so I'll leave it to our virtual guide in the youtube video below.
+I am not an expert on architectural styles, so I'll leave it to our virtual guide in the youtube video below.

-When you visit Manchester the large regeneration project that followed the 1996 IRA bombing catches the eye with new buildings such as Urbis forming a centrepiece of this redevelopment.
+When you visit Manchester, the large regeneration project that followed the 1996 IRA bombing catches the eye.
+New buildings such as Urbis forming a centerpiece of this redevelopment.

 Beetham Tower (completed in the Autumn of 2006) is still the tallest building in the UK outside of London.

 Mancunian dictionary: The 50 top words and phrases that say you're a Manc

 - Mancunian sayings: our guide to common words and phrases - Manchester Evening News